How to Start a Catholic Young Adult Group

-Two heads are better than one, and you'll want someone to bounce ideas and share responsibilities with.
-Look for someone who shares your vision.
+Two heads are better than one.
+You'll want someone with you to think things through and divide tasks.
+Find someone who shares your vision.
 Plus, you can cover for each other if one of you can’t make it.

 2. Determine Identity

 Know your reason for starting the ministry.
 In other words, be clear about your “Why.”
 This video from Simon Sinek will help you define your Why.